 You'll graduate with extensive knowledge of Arab culture and language, opening up a broad range of career choices and opportunities to connect with people across the Middle East.

-What do Arabic, Islamic and Middle Eastern Studies graduates do?
+What can I do with an Arabic, Islamic and Middle Eastern Studies degree?

 Many of our Arabic, Islamic and Middle Eastern Studies graduates have gone on to work in areas such as:

 We also offer one-year Masters courses for those looking to progress to postgraduate study after graduation, including translation courses and Masters by Research.

 Other popular qualifications for our graduates include CELTA courses which have led to teaching posts in Saudi Arabia, Kuwait, Qatar, UAE and other parts of the Gulf, with both universities and language institutes.

 You’ll benefit from bespoke support and opportunities in the School of Languages, Cultures and Societies with access to the activities and expertise of the award-winning University Careers Centre.